georgegaytan/GNUnotes/TAMU-CS314/314-final-review.md

 ```

 ```
-"What is the type of foldr and foldl?"
+"What is the type of foldr and foldl as defined below?"

 foldr :: (a → b → b) → b → [a] → b
 foldr f v [] = v